My Reiki Lineage

-This section includes my Reiki Lineage (the genealogy of how my Reiki training is descended from Mikao Usui), I have also included a few lines about each of my direct teachers and what they have added to my teaching.
+This section includes my Reiki Lineage (the genealogy of how my Reiki training is descended from Mikao Usui).
+I have also included a few lines about each of my direct teachers and what they have added to my teaching.

 I am a strong believer in learning from multiple teachers and in talking to many Reiki people trained by different people.
 This has given me a far better concept of what is common and what isn't in Reiki practice and teaching.
-Just about every year I attend the Reiki retreat in New York state which is attended by hundreds of Reiki practices from all over the world, and try to talk to as many as I can.
+Just about every year I attend the Reiki retreat in New York state which is attended by hundreds of Reiki practitioners from all over the world, and try to talk to as many as I can.

 Teachers for Reiki 1&2 to Reiki Master

 William Rand is the founder and head of the International Center for Reiki Training (ICRT website:www.Reiki.org).
 Even though he was not my first Reiki teacher (see Liz Tarr), it is from him I have learned the most.

 From William I learned that Reiki teachers can innovate new techniques.
 I learned the willingness to admit past information was wrong (such as the story of Mikao Usui being a Christian monk).
 From him, I learned to do the research to figure out what was true, and begin teaching it.
 I learned that if you have a dream about something that should be done, you should just go do it.
 William had a dream about supporting world peace with crystal healing grids set around the world, and he actually had them made and went to the north pole, south pole, and Jerusalem to place them.
 My dreams involves spending time meditating where Mikao Usui did on Mt Kurama.
 William also taught me a lot about how to make a dream happen, and how to treat Reiki as both a business and a spiritual enterprise.